-Borrowers can find themselves affected by interest rate changes.
+Businesses can often find themselves adversely affected by interest rate changes.

 Choosing either a fixed or variable interest rate may not provide the perfect solution for your interest rate needs.